thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

 massive requirement.
 The fixing of land ceiling is not an "unfinished agenda" but an irretrievably lost opportunity.
-It has been hostage to the law of property as written into the Indian Constitution and as understood by the courts.
-This is politely referred to as "legal hurdles" by the committee, but the law itself, namely, the law of property as understood by the courts, is the biggest hurdle.
+It has been hostage to the _law of property_ as written into the Indian Constitution and as understood by the courts.
+This is politely referred to as "legal hurdles" by the committee, but the law itself, namely, the
+_law of property_ as understood by the courts, is the biggest hurdle.
 The judiciary has a uniform and deep love of property, which has coloured its attitude towards land reforms.
-Unless the political class of the country agrees to overhaul the entire law of property and the property structure, and writes that overhaul into the Constitution itself, there is little chance of the agenda of land reforms being "fulfilled" except by being discarded.
+Unless the political class of the country agrees to overhaul the entire
+_law of property_ and the property structure, and writes that overhaul into the Constitution itself, there is little chance of the agenda of land reforms being "fulfilled" except by being discarded.

-As the ceiling laws did not meet even a fraction of the need arising from landlessness, the government perforce turned to distribution of public land to the poor.
+As the ceiling laws did not meet even a fraction of the need arising from land-lessness, the government perforce turned to distribution of public land to the poor.
 All states of India have some policies and